 Team and Partners

-Growing Food Connections is a diverse partnership of experts and stakeholders from across the United States.
+Growing Food Connections is a diverse partnership of community experts, researchers, and policy actors from across the United States.

-6 core groups across the GFC activitiesResearchers, educators, students, planners and partners are working within the communities to understand the barriers and innovations to create and provide policy tools and training.
-The team uses an integrated approach to generate knowledge, build capacity of communities, and nurture future educators and scholars.
+6 core groups across the GFC activitiesResearchers, educators, students, planners and partners work to understand the barriers and innovations to strengthen food systems through local government policy tools and training.
+In addition to building capacity of communities, the team nurtures future educators and scholars.

-Growing Food Connections is made possible with a grant from the USDA National Institute of Food and Agriculture, Agriculture and Food Research Initiative Competitive Grant no. 2012-68004-19894.
+Growing Food Connections was seeded by a grant from the USDA National Institute of Food and Agriculture, Agriculture and Food Research Initiative Competitive Grant no. 2012-68004-19894, and continues to be supported by the UB Food Systems Planning and Healthy Communities Lab.

-Growing Food Connections is a diverse partnership of researchers, extension and planning practitioners and food systems stakeholders.
-The partnership includes six core groups, all of which will play a role in the researchplanning & policy and education areas of Growing Food Connections.
+From 2012-2017, the project was guided by an inaugural National Advisory Committee with representation from diverse disciplines, regions, and backgrounds.
+Growing Food Connections continues with a diverse partnership of researchers, extension and planning practitioners and food systems stakeholders that play a role in the researchplanning & policy and education advanced by Growing Food Connections.

 1 Leadership